-The tension between them escalated and they brutally fought in May 17.
+The tension between them escalated and they brutally fought on May 17.
 This resulted in an eyelid injury to Umarpani male It seemed as if he had lost his left eye.
-But in a matter of a few days Umarpani was found feasting on a kill with Mahaveer family.
+But in a matter of a few days, Umarpani was found feasting on a kill with Mahaveer family.
 He looked perfectly fine.

 But Chota Munna looked in more pain as his forearms were full of nasty scars and he was seen limping also.
-It seems like a never ending tale between Chota Munna and Umarpani.
+It seems like a never-ending tale between Chota Munna and Umarpani.
 After ten days they were again seen in a fight.
 But this time we observed a different behaviour of the big cats.
-This time the fight was over Choti Mada, when these both male were fighting she was calmly watching them from a close distance.
-The fight went for about three days, fortunately no serious injuries to both the beasts.
+This time the fight was over Choti Mada when these both males were fighting she was calmly watching them from a close distance.
+The fight went for about three days, fortunately, no serious injuries to both the beasts.
 Only Chota Munna was left with some minor injuries on his forelimbs.
-Towards the end of season both were sighted fit and fine.
+Towards the end of the season, both were sighted fit and fine.

 There was one more male sighted in Mahaveer female’s territory, he is known as nav pathra male.
 He is a transient male who doesn’t come very often in Mukki zone.

-Next season all three zone are looking great, specially kanha and mukki will be more rocking as there so many females nursing cubs.
+Next season all three zones are looking great, specially Kanha and mukki will be more rocking as there so many females nursing cubs.
 There are more chances to see tiny cubs in Mukki as both Dhawajhandi and Umarjhola female have delivered.
-It would be more interesting to know, how Umarpani and Chota Munna deal with each other in the off season.
+It would be more interesting to know, how Umarpani and Chota Munna deal with each other in the offseason.

-Tough to summarize 9 months of sightings in just couple of pages, but i hope you enjoyed reading the Kanha Safari Review.
-If you are keen to know Kanha more then visit Kanha via this famous tour of Kanha.
+Tough to summarize 9 months of sightings in just a couple of pages, but I hope you enjoyed reading the Kanha Safari Review.
+If you are keen to know Kanha Safari more then visit Kanha via this famous tour of Kanha.

-Note; Forest department has given an unique id code to each tiger this season, most of these tigers are found in tourism zone of KTR!
+Note; Kanha Safari, Forest department has given a unique id code to each tiger this season, most of these tigers are found in tourism zone of KTR!